 If you want to waste less food, you have to get comfortable with using old-but-not-spoiled food.
 Once you get good at this, you'll be amazed at all the delicious things you can make with food slightly past its prime.

 Can You Save Food That's On the Verge of Going Bad?

 The short answer is yes--if it isn't yet spoiled.
 If you have food that's close to its expiration date (Best By date) or past the date, or your senses are telling you it's not so fresh anymore but not yet spoiled, you have to act fast.
-You need to eat, cook or freeze the food in question.
+You need to eat, cook or freeze the food in question as soon as possible.